jmhuie/SlicerBiomech/README.md

 **Q: I got an error that says "Voxels are anisotropic!
 Use the red axis".
 What does that mean?**

 A: Segment Geometry **can** handle untransformed data with anisotropic voxels if the spacing is the same along the xy directions and different in the z direction (typical of some CT data).
-This is a very specific use case, but Segment Geometry will work if the red slice view is selected.
+This is a very specific use case, but Segment Geometry will work if the red slice view is used as the long axis.

 **Q: I got an error that says "Attempted to compute on a slice with no pixels.
 Check for empty slices".
 What does that mean?**